 Ingrown toenails are a common foot complaint.
-While you can treat an ingrown toenail at home, you may recover faster when you get expert care from podiatrist Jay Bhuta, DPM, at Ankle & Foot Doctors of New Jersey in Millburn and Livingston, New Jersey.
+While you can treat an ingrown toenail at home, you may recover faster when you get expert care from podiatrist Jay Bhuta, DPM at Ankle & Foot Doctors of New Jersey -- providing care for patients in the areas of Millburn, Livingston, Union, Springfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit.
 Call the office today or schedule an appointment using the online booking button.

 An ingrown toenail occurs when your toenail grows into your skin, causing pain, redness, and swelling.
 If the toenail breaks the skin, bacteria may get enter the cut and cause an infection.

 While an ingrown toenail can occur on any toe, it most commonly affects the big toe.